 Some interesting info comes out of a recent interview by Jens Meiners of Car and Driver with the BMW M President, Dr. Friedrich Nitschke.

 In the interview, when asked about the M135i concept, Dr. Nitschke confirms that the production version will be virtually identical to the concept and powered by the N55 engine.
 It will also come with both manual and automatic transmission options, as well as an optional xDrive AWD.
-The manual and AWD options would have been popular with the North American market, but unfortunately Dr. Nitschke once again confirms that the F20 hatchback will not be making it to the U.S. (But, Dr. Nitschke has confirmed that a M135i coupe [or M235i coupe as it may be called] will be available in … CONTINUED
+The manual and AWD options would have been popular with the North American market, … CONTINUED

 On the heels of the just revealed BMW M Performance Automobiles opening lineup, our spies have spotted yet another F20 prototype which we believe may be the test mule for an upcoming M135i model to join the M Performance lineup, possibly by summer.

 Now that the M550d and X5/X6 M50d have officially been announced, it’s really no big stretch to believe that BMW will go with an “M135i” moniker for the F20/F21 135i equipped with M-Sport package.
-To revisit the info so far on a possible M135i model — a report came from a BMW presentation to Dutch dealers in November that a “M135i” 1 series hatchback was coming this summer.
-Those in attendance were reportedly told about a M135i featuring 320hp and powered by the N55 … CONTINUED
+To revisit the info so far on a possible M135i … CONTINUED

 We bring you the very first photos of the F21 135i.
 We’ve previously spied a 135i 5-door hatchback (F20), but never the 135i 3-door hatchback (F21) as seen here.
 In fact, F21 sightings in general have been rare.

 The F21 is set to be revealed as early as Spring 2012.
 Expect to see more powerful engines (compared to the F20 1 series 5-door) introduced with the F21.
-To name a few, we expect a 125i 2.0l turbo inline 4 producing in the ballpark of 220hp and a 125d to complement the 116i, the 118i and the 120d.
+To name a few, we expect a 125i 2.0l turbo inline 4 producing in the ballpark of 220hp and a … CONTINUED

 Happy New Year to the entire BIMMERPOST community!
 As we cross over to a new year it’s a fitting time for a recap of the past year.
 It was an amazing year for BMW, with the company hitting sales records and many new important models making their debuts.
 2012 should prove to be as successful, if not more.
 And we’ll be seeing some new models and facelifts coming.
 We recap the BMW 2011 year for you inside.